TEST PROCEDURE FOR HYDROGEN EMBRITTLEMENT IN PLATED FASTENERS

 - Navarre, Florida

-A. I agree the ASTM F-519 is standard test for hydrogen embrittlement relief.
+A. I agree the ASTM F519-17A [link by ed. to spec at TechStreet] is standard test for hydrogen embrittlement relief.
 I suggest you double check your source that the notched tensile test bars are properly machined (crush ground) and that you process them exactly as you process the fasteners in question...including all pre- and post cleaning (chemical and / or mechanical) and thermal processing to assure the samples represent the processed fastener.Douglas A. Hahn

 Performance Review Institute (NADCAP) - Mason, Ohio